R-Guruprasad/TSA_EXP5/README.md

-### Developed By : R Guruprasad
-### Reg.
-NO .
-212222240033
-### Date:

 # Ex.No: 05  IMPLEMENTATION OF TIME SERIES ANALYSIS AND DECOMPOSITION

 ### AIM:
-To Illustrates how to perform time series analysis and decomposition on the India's GDP and Change in Annual Percentage Change.
+To Illustrates how to perform time series analysis and decomposition on the goodreadsbooks dataset
 ### ALGORITHM:
 1. Import the required packages like pandas and numpy
 2. Read the data using the pandas